wbigger/teacher-test-suite/README.md

 This suite aims to resolve mainly two problems.

-**Problem 1**: to fully evaluate student competences, a "task of reality" (Compito di realtà, in Italian) is a recomended way of assesment.
+**Problem 1**: to fully evaluate student competences, a "task of reality" (Compito di realtà, in Italian) is a recomended way of assessment.
 Nevertheless, task of reality in Computer Science often needs a computer with an Internet connection, and avoid copying between students is an issue.
-An automatically generated test for each students may allieviate the problem.
+An automatically generated test for each students may alleviate the problem.

 **Problem 2**: most of test are evaluated in a single linear scale, eg. A-F, 0-10, etc. This evaluation doesn't reflect the real complexity of student situation.
 This suite will create a multi-axis, star profile for each student.